appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 2. Configure it as a webhook workflow.
 3. Create a query to fetch order details (_getOrderDetails_) details.
 For example, the below query fetches the order details for the given `order_id` from the `orders` table.
     ```sql
-    -- The order_id is a parameter and replaced by actual value passed by the application
+    -- The order_id is a parameter, and replaced by actual value passed by the application
     select * from public. "orders" where order_id = {{this.params.order_id}};
     ```
-4. Create a query to update the order status, once a refund is processed.
+4. Create a query to update the order status once a refund is processed.
 For example, once a refund is approved, update the order status in the `order` table to `Refund Processed`.
 In case of rejection, the order status remains unchanged.
     ```sql
     -- The order_id are parameters and replaced by actual value passed by the application
     -- highlight-next-line